-By laying the groundwork for scalability in processes and reducing operational uncertainties to consistently deliver optimal results, robust mathematical frameworks, such as optimisation, are key enablers of the On-Demand economy.
+By laying the groundwork for scalable processes and reducing operational uncertainties to consistently deliver optimal results, robust mathematical frameworks, such as optimisation, are key enablers of the On-Demand economy.

 Technology companies such as Amazon, Uber, and Deliveroo have pioneered the high standards expected by consumers today, and with the upcoming launch of 5G services across many mobile providers, these will almost certainly continue to increase.
 To remain competitive, all service industries must now adapt to this changing landscape, and in doing so they face new and complex operational challenges.
 In the On-Demand economy, customer experience is directly affected by mobile communication, transparency, and personalisation, delivered via careful application design and advertising.
 But the loyalty of customers remains fundamentally tied to the key metrics of reliability, punctuality and cost.
 Customer reviews claiming slow delivery, or poor value for money, have the potential to cause significant reputational damage and reduced sales in the On-Demand marketplace.